 Why Choose Maple Valley Insurance Group?

-We’ve helped hundreds of clients with health challenges—including bipolar disorder—get the life insurance they deserve.
+We’ve helped hundreds and hundreds of clients with health challenges—including bipolar disorder—get the life insurance they deserve.
 Here’s why we’re different:

-• We work with 30+ carriers, many who accept mental health conditions
+- We work with 30+ carriers, several who are more flexible with mental health conditions

-• We don’t waste your time on companies that will decline you
+- We don’t waste your time on companies or policy types that will decline you or not make a reasonable offer

-• We’re independent—so we work for you, not the insurance company
+- We’re independent—so we work for you, not the insurance companies

 Frequently Asked Questions

-Can I get term life insurance with bipolar disorder?
+Can I get life insurance with bipolar disorder?